Top 10 change management best practices for IT and organizations

 Phased approach | Changes are rolled out in batches or phases | Effective for large-scale initiatives where changes need to be made gradually to minimize overwhelming the parties |

-Pilot program approach | Small-scale test groups are used to judge the effectiveness of the changes before full implementation | Effective for weeding out challenges and possible obstacles before actual full-scale implementation |
+Pilot program approach | Small-scale test groups are used to judge the effectiveness of the changes before full implementation | Effective for weeding out challenges and possible obstacles before the actual full-scale implementation |

 Parallel change approach | Present and proposed systems are run simultaneously | Effective when retaliation risks are too high |

-Developing a timeline and action plan for change
+6. Develop a timeline and action plan for change

-Creating an effective communication plan
+7. Create an effective communication plan

+According to a Gartner study, only 34% of all transformation initiatives that companies undertake are successful in the end, meaning that close to 70% of all transformations fail.
 To create an efficient communication plan, make sure you involve the appropriate parties at the appropriate times and end up with an authorized plan that takes every aspect into account by following these four stages.

-1. Justify your actions with an explanation:
+a.
+Justify your actions with an explanation:

-2. Keep a record of your communication strategy:
+b.
+Keep a record of your communication strategy:

-Write down your strategy for achieving your communication objectives
+Write down your strategy for achieving your communication objectives.

-Specify your target audiences, messaging, schedules, roles, and assessment strategy
+Specify your target audiences, messaging, schedules, roles, and assessment strategy.

-3. Assess and complete your communication plan:
+c.
+Assess and complete your communication plan:

 Go over your communication strategy with members of the group and project leaders.